jlumbroso/prog-exam-room-allocation/src/PE1.md

 **Before the exam.**
 You may read this page of instructions before the exam begins.
 But do not start *(even by reading the next page)* until you are instructed to do so.
 Also, download the project zip file, which includes all the files you will need, including this Exam PDF, from
 [Exams](https://www.cs.princeton.edu/courses/archive/spring21/cos126/exams.html)
-tab of the course web page.
+tab on the course web page.

 **Zoom.**
 Please remain in zoom during the exam.
 Leave **video off** and **mute** your mic.
 If you have a question about the exam content, send a **public** chat indicating "*I have a question*" and a member of the course staff will follow up with you.